ktusznio/ruby-style-guide/README.md

 * Use `||=` freely to initialize variables.

     ```Ruby
-    # set name to Bozhidar, only if it's nil or false
+    # Set name to Bozhidar, only if it's nil or false.
     name ||= 'Bozhidar'
     ```